turtlecoin/turtlecoin-docs/guides/RainBorg-Wat-Dat.md

 `.registerwallet TRTLv3pFrFm2yk4cYNtKf5fxV1b594tNrZfEV2CYWJsTSqr9BWoWMrUNpQaeD9StrzQrxpRQKPCdd1FfvT6D6dAg4pY6iB7sqsG`

-That's it, you're in, now start chatting with your fellow Turtles.
+That's it, you're in, now start chatting with your fellow turtles.

 ## To contribute to the tip rain pool